lee2sman/everyday/README.md

 website test of something
 125
 i coded up an amateur 1-dimensional hunt the wumpis (which i call wimpis) for hardware, the microbit, and an emulated version here that works in the browser
+126-127
+some tests with hands. don't mind me.